 Departure from Venice St. Lucia is direct ferry with line 3 and.
 If you want to leave from Venice you have to take the line 12 (same line of Murano) from Venezia F.te Nove “A”, departure every 30min, duration 40.
-Departure from Murano the ferry line 12 leaves every 20min from Murano Faro from 5 am to 10 pm, duration 40min, fares, and timetable.
+Departure from Murano Faro the ferry line 12 leaves every 20min from 5 am to 10 pm, duration 40min, fares, and timetable.

 WHAT TO DO

 Murano is composed of seven islands in the Venetian Lagoon, linked by bridges over eight channels.
 Attractions on the island include:

 - The Church of Santa Maria e San Donato (known for its twelfth-century Byzantine mosaic pavement and said to house the bones of the dragon slain by Saint Donatus in the 4th century)

 - The church of San Pietro Martire with the chapel of the Ballarin family was built in 1506 and artworks by Giovanni Bellini.